 Tooth scaling and polishing

 Root planing is a deep cleaning procedure that removes plaque and tartar from the roots of teeth.
-Dentists may refer to this removal as scaling or debridement.

 People who undergo this procedure will often receive a local anesthetic.